Wologman/Mental_Health/00_Effective Remote Work Habits.md

 - **First hour** is purely study.
 Any topic at all, it helps to get me focussed
 - **Five hours total** of focussed work or study per day (not counting admin, meetings etc.)
 - Do the admin & main exercise in the middle, after achieving some feeling of flow already.
 Give the mind a break, but enjoy the positive feeling of achievement.
-- **Winter**: Try doing 1-2 hours first thing  07:00-09:10 -- so I get off to a morale boost  Then go running as a reward!
+- **Winter**: Try doing 1-2 hours first thing 07:00-09:10 -- so I get off to a morale boost.
+Then go running as a reward!
 Also note that my peak performance seems to be 16:00-18:00, so there's still time for a bonus block, or two if I'm feeling good, or a deadline approaching.
 - **Summer**: Same idea, just get up at 06:00

 ### Flow
 It's all about achieving flow.
 This idea was introduced by psychologist Mihaly Csikszentmihalyi, and is summarised in *Creativity: The Psychology of Discovery and Invention* by these nine elements:

 1. There are clear goals every step of the way.  -- Good planning
 2. There is immediate feedback to one’s actions.  -- Take small steps, test ideas
 3. There is a balance between challenges and skills.
 	- Combine 1&2,
 	- Plan how to build up the skills first before I find a problem overwhelming.
-	- Have really great note-taking habits so once I've figured out something, the knowledge is recorded.
+	- Have really great note-taking habits, so once I've figured out something, the knowledge is recorded.
 I can feel confident I'm not re-learning every time.
-4. Action and awareness are merged.    -- Happens naturaly when you're focused
+4. Action and awareness are merged.  -- Happens naturally when you're focused
 5. Distractions are excluded from consciousness. -- Work on eliminating distractions, but once the flow is achieved this is less of a barrier, I'll find it easier to stay away.
 6. There is no worry of failure.  -- Build my confidence
 7. Self-consciousness disappears.  -- Don't seek validation from others
-7. The sense of time becomes distorted.  -- Yip, this is familiar, time to be back there!
+7. The sense of time becomes distorted. -- This is a familiar feeling, time to be back there!
 9. The activity becomes autotelic (having an end or purpose in itself) -- Chose challenges I'm passionate about, to the extent I can.
 The rest of the time, remember it's all about the effort, not the result

 ### Goals & Motivation
 - Chose work that has meaning to me, and only me.
 Don't care about how others see me.
 I'm a fckng badass, I'm forging my own path.
 - Spend most of my time learning in areas I'm passionate about or good at.
 Use that confidence to push myself into new things.
+- Just remember this isn't permanent.
+I'll find a normal job some day, but this is a great way to fill in gaps and build skills whilst staying settled where I am.

 ### Location
 - Use a co-work space, staying home is lonely.
 The extra cost is trivial compared to lost productivity.
 Have confidence to spend some money to make this business work well.